Adalab/modulo-3-evaluacion-final-saraalite/README.md

 ✅CSS3 and Grid
 ✅HTML5

-👽How to install this project:
+👽 How to install this project:

 Firstly, you need to install Node.js.

 Then, you can clone or download this repo, open your code editor.